Last Updated on

 Girona is a city from the province of Catalonia in Spain.
 It is located northeast of the province and right at the confluence of rivers.
 It is one of the major cities in the province.
 Travel to Girona has grown tremendously over the past few years as many tourists are discovering the cultural and historical beauty of the city.
 In fact, the Eiffel Bridge in Girona is one of the most distinguishable photos of Spain today.

 The temperate humid subtropical climate is one of the things that attract multiple tourists to travel to Girona each year.
-The summers are hot and the winters are cool with temperature going as low as -5 degree Celsius.
+The summers are hot and the winters are cool with temperature going as low as -5 degrees Celsius.
 Occasional rainfall is to be expected during late Spring and mid-Autumn in Girona.

 Getting around the city is also relatively easy with a comprehensive transport system.
 Girona is where the hub of all transport networks are so it is easy to get around, whether you want to check out the coast or head inland to the Pyrenees region.
 There are also buses that serve the city and are mostly operated by private sectors.
 For longer distance travels, you can take the train to go to Barcelona and locations near the French border.